exilon/QuickLib/README.md

     .Run;
 ```

-**TBackgroundsTasks:** Launch tasks in background allowing number of concurrent workers with fault and retry control policies.
+**TBackgroundTasks:** Launch tasks in background allowing number of concurrent workers with fault and retry control policies.
 Use AddTask_Sync and OnTerminate_Sync methods if code needs to update UI.
 - *Add a task to execute:*
-  - **AddTask:** Specify Task name, parameters to pass to anonymous method(If OwnedParams=true, task will free params on expiration task) and method than will be executed.
+  - **AddTask:** Specify Task name, parameters to pass to anonymous method (if OwnedParams=true, task will free params on task expiration) and method that will be executed.
-  - **AddTask_Sync:** Like AddTask but runs code with synchronize thread method (avoids problems if your code updates UI).
+  - **AddTask_Sync:** Like AddTask but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **SetParameter:** Defines values or objects needed by your task.
-Every parameter will be accesible into anomymous methods defines as task[<name>] or task.[index]
+Every parameter will be accessible into anonymous methods defined as task[<name>] or task.[index]
 - *Define events to control:*
   - **OnInitialize:** Specify code to run before main execute task (this code only runs one time, OnExecute can be retried more than one time)
   - **OnRetry:** Specify code to run when execution fails and decide if needs to retry or cancel next retries.
   - **OnTerminate:** Specify code to execute when task finishes.
-  - **OnTerminate_Sync:* Like OnTerminate but runs code with syncronized thread method (avoids problems if your code updates UI).
+  - **OnTerminate_Sync:** Like OnTerminate but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **OnException:** Specify code to execute when task generates an exception.
-- *Define fail/retry policies:*
-  - **RetryForever:** If execution fails, code will be retry forever until task executes ok.
-  - **Retry:** If execution fails, code will be retry x times.
-Allow define array of milliseconds as wait time.
-  - **WaitAndRetry:** If execution fails, code will be retry x times, and wait x millisecons before each retry.
-You can specify number of retries and wait time between retries.
-- *Begin execution:*
-  - **Start:** Starts tasks execution.
 ```delphi
     backgroundtasks := TBackgroundTasks.Create(10);
     for i := 1 to 100 do